To look at it simply, a Magic 8 ball is a fortune telling tool that has made its way into popular culture as a game or novelty item.

 In Cincinnati, one such clairvoyant was Mary Carter.
-She had a fantastic party trick (or talent, if you prefer) with a device she invented.
+She had a fantastic party trick (or talent, if you prefer) with a construction she invented.
 Known as the Psycho-Slate, it appeared as a chalkboard inside a lidded box.
 During a séance, Mary would allow one of the assembled participants to ask a question.
 She would close the lid and the sound of scratching on the chalkboard could be heard.
-Upon opening the box, an answer would have been written on the chalkboard!
+Upon opening the box, a response would have been written on the chalkboard!

-Further revisions followed, and a fortuitous message from the Brunswick Billiards company, based in Chicago turned the fortunes of the crystal ball around.
-Brunswick needed something that was a little “out there” to use as a promotional item, and here was the idea – how about stop making it as a crystal ball and make it look like an 8-ball instead?
+Further revisions followed, and a fortuitous message from the Brunswick Billiards company, based in Chicago turned the fortunes of the crystal around.
+Brunswick needed something that was a little “out there” to use as a promotional item, and here was the idea – how about stop making it as a crystal and make it look like a billiard pellet instead?

 People always find stories about exciting mythical things – probably because, as human beings, we tend to be drawn to the mythical and the unknown.
 With this in mind, it’s not surprising that the world has been taken by storm by the tales surrounding the classic Ouija Board.